 Salads and sautés are probably not the first things that come to mind when you see the succulent adorning your windowsill.
-But did you know that a lot of common succulents can also be healthy and delicious additions to your dinner plate?
+But did you know that many common succulents can also be healthy and delicious additions to your dinner plate?

 Here are seven succulents that do double duty as garden adornments and nutritional powerhouses.

 Ubiquitous in the backdrop of every old Western movie, the massive Saguaro serves as more than a desert decoration.
-The night-blooming, white flowers, which are the state flower of Arizona, produce greenish-pink fruit that contains bright red, slightly sweet pulp and small black seeds that give it a nutty flavor.
+The white night-blooming flowers, the state flower of Arizona, produce greenish-pink fruit with bright red, slightly sweet pulp, and tiny black seeds that give it a nutty flavor.
 The Tohono O'odham tribe of Arizona and Mexico has long used the fruit to make everything from jams and syrups to ceremonial wines.

 How to Eat It: Chop the juicy pulp into salsa or even bake them into biscuits.